the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Taking the five pieces of dry food and two fish, he looked up to the sky and said that the food would be good, and broke the pieces and gave them to the students to put in front of the people, and he handed out the two fish to all of them.
-Everyone ate and had more than enough.
+Everyone ate and had more than enough, and they picked up ten and two full boxes of food bits and fish.
-There were about five tens of hundreds of men there.
+There were about five tens of hundreds of men who ate.

 Immediately, Jesus made his students get into a boat and go ahead to Bethsaida, on the other side, while he sent the crowd away.